-All replacements must meet the following criteria:
+All replacements shall meet the following the criteria:

-- No weeping or dwarf species
+- No weeping, dwarf, hedge, or palm species or varieties

-- No fruit bearing species such as apple, pear, plum, cherry, and peach.
+- No fruit-bearing species such as apple, pear, plum, cherry, and peach

 *We are currently not accepting Japanese maple (Acer palmatum) as an approved replacement tree as this species currently makes up 40% of new trees planted on private property